-There was a time in every kid’s life when all he ever wanted to be when he grew up was to wear a mask, a cape, maybe even tights and save the world.
+There was a time in every kid’s life when all he ever wanted to be when he grew up was to wear a mask, a cape, maybe even tights, and save the world.

 I think sometimes some grown-ups still have that dream, minus the tights maybe.
 You can’t really blame them.

-As kids we all loved to watch cartoons and most of the time we always rooted for the good guys, the cartoon heroes.
+As kids, we all loved to watch cartoons, and most of the time we always rooted for the good guys, the cartoon heroes.

 I thought it would be fun to come up with a list of the top cartoon heroes that every child wished to be like.

 12 Strongest Cartoon Heroes Every Kid Wished They Could Be

-I was thinking at first maybe I should arrange this list according to best hero costume, but then I figured cartoon heroes should be ranked according to their super powers and level of “badass-ness.”
+I was thinking at first maybe I should arrange this list according to best hero costume, but then I figured cartoon heroes should be ranked according to their superpowers and level of “badass-ness.”